Senate Bill No. 89

 (4) To receive discounted services under the interim universal access program, public access providers, schools, tribal colleges, libraries, and health care providers shall apply for the discounts.
 The application must be accompanied by a resolution of support from the governing body of the appropriate city, county, or tribal government in which the applicant is located.

-NEW SECTION.
-Section 20.
+Section 24.
 Interim universal access program -- services provided at discounts -- reimbursements.
 (1) Telecommunications carriers shall provide advanced services to eligible users at specified discounts.
-The amount of the discount must be reimbursed to the provider from the interim universal access account established in [section 22].
+The amount of the discount must be reimbursed to the provider from the interim universal access account established in [section 26].

 (2) Except as provided in subsection (3), the advanced discount is equal to 50% of the best cost rate available to any business customer for an equivalent of one 56 kbps dedicated circuit to the nearest access point for the requested service.
 However, the cost to the eligible user may not exceed $100 a month.